-The Credit Bureau of the Virginias Foundation, Inc. recently donated a $10,000 check to provide ten $1000 scholarships for Bluefield College students during the 2018-2019 academic year.
+The Credit Bureau of the Virginias Foundation, Inc. recently donated a $10,000 check to provide ten $1000 scholarships for Bluefield University students during the 2018-2019 academic year.
 Students who are recipients of the scholarships receive $500 during the Fall and Spring semesters each year until they leave the college or graduate.

 When the Credit Bureau of the Virginias, formerly the Bluefield Credit Bureau, was sold, the Foundation was established.